 Qualified Donor Standard: Potential donors must pass two separate medical screenings and testing for HIV, HBV and HCV on two different occasions.
 Only after satisfactory screenings and negative test results does that person become a Qualified Donor.
 If a donor does not return within six months, that person loses his/her Qualified Donor status and must qualify again.
 This standard means that plasma from a one-time-only donor (even when all test results are negative) cannot be used for further manufacture.
 The standard results in committed donors and eliminates the risk that so-called "test-seekers" are accepted.

 Viral Marker Standard: It is important that donations are collected from a low-risk donor population.
 This standard focuses on that element.
 Each center is obliged to report its viral marker rates for HIV, HBV and HCV in the donor population.
 The center's rates are compared to the industry average.
 Alert limits are set to take into account the number of annual donations.
-If a center exceeds the limit for any of these viruses or the aggregate, the center will implement corrective actions that will bring the center into compliance with the standard.
+If a center exceeds the limit for any of these viruses or the aggregate of the three viruses, the center will implement corrective actions that will bring the center into compliance with the standard.

 Center Management Standards